 - The dough will feel stronger and more cohesive when mixing and handling, even at higher hydration

-- Because you can make tangzhong/yudane with water as the liquid, it’s a great vegan alternative in baking
+- Because you can make tangzhong/yudane with water as the liquid, you can make it vegan

 To make the actual roux of flour and a liquid, the process is simple: